huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 This will open a modal with 3 lists of users:

-- **pending**: the list of users waiting for approval to access your dataset.
-This list is empty unless you’ve selected **manual approval**.
+- **pending**: the list of users waiting for approval to access your repository.
+This list is empty unless you’ve selected **Manual Review**.
 You can either **Accept** or **Reject** the demand.
-If the demand is rejected, the user cannot access your dataset and cannot request access again.
+If the demand is rejected, the user cannot access your repository and cannot request access again.
-- **accepted**: the complete list of users with access to your dataset.
+- **accepted**: the complete list of users with access to your repository.
 You can choose to **Reject** access at any time for any user, whether the approval mode is manual or automatic.
 You can also **Cancel** the approval, which will move the user to the **pending** list.
 - **rejected**: the list of users you’ve manually rejected.
-Those users cannot access your datasets.
-If they go to your dataset repository, they will see a message _Your request to access this repo has been rejected by the repo’s authors_.
+Those users cannot access your repositories.
+If they go to your repository, they will see a message _Your request to access this repo has been rejected by the repo’s authors_.

 <div class="flex justify-center" style="max-width: 750px">
     <img